awslabs/aws-encryption-sdk-specification/tenets.md

 As time progresses however,
 this answer will change.
-If we provided such a default
-changing it default to reflect this will break existing customers.
+If we provided such a default, changing it will break existing customers.
 Because the padding value is not stored with the wrapped data key.